 Advice Shop: Virtual Drop-In Sessions

-From Wednesday 7th July 2021 Citizens Advice Westminster will be providing video Drop-In sessions to residents of Westminster, or those who are homeless (with no connection anywhere outside Westminster).
+Citizens Advice Westminster are now providing video Drop-In sessions to residents of Westminster, or those who are homeless (with no connection anywhere outside Westminster).

 To join via PC or Mac: Click Here to Join